parkr/dockerfiles/README.md

 1. Create the subdirectory for your project (it will map to `parkr/$dir` as the image name), with `Dockerfile`, `VERSION`, and `test.sh` files.
 2. Fill out the `VERSION` file for your desired version.
 It can be a Git SHA-1, a semver version, etc.
 3. Write the `Dockerfile` to accept a build argument `VERSION` and use that to fetch the program at the given version.
-When you want the `master` branch of a project, be sure to use `latest` in `VERSION`, and map that to `master` in your `Dockerfile`.
+When you want the default branch of a project, be sure to use `latest` in `VERSION`, and map that to the default branch in your `Dockerfile`.
 4. Write `test.sh` to exit 1 if the Docker image isn't working.
 This might be a Docker `HEALTHCHECK` that you verify is healthy upon starting the image, or maybe it's as simple as making sure the utility file is installed and executable.
 5. Add the entries to `.github/actions` files.
 Copying a pre-existing utility's actions/steps in the file will help.
 Let's keep these files alphabetical.
 6. Push to a feature branch.